CortexIntelligentAutomation/docs/content/en/docs/2023.5/Reference/Exceptions/telnet/telnet-client-exception.md

 ---
 title: "TelnetClientException"
 linkTitle: "TelnetClientException"
-description: "Exception thrown when an error occurs from the Telnet object."
+description: "The exception thrown when an issue occurs from the Telnet object."
 ---

 # {{% param title %}}